zheng95z/zheng95z.github.io/_pages/about.md

 In the process of time, I can gradually infer the important character traits in research from this quote, including **passion**, **curiosity**, **quick-learning**, **tenacity**, and **perseverance**.
 In practice, I constantly examine whether I have had these qualities and discipline myself to develop them.

 To the best of my knowledge, research can be hard, challenging, and discouraging; we sometimes have to work alone, facing consecutive failures, contending tediousness with passion and curiosity continuously.
 However, for me, research is also exceedingly fulfilling and highly rewarding.
-I can get tremendous satisfaction from expanding the boundary of human knowledge and collaborating with top-class intelligent researchers, without living a cyclical and dreary life.
+I can get tremendous satisfaction from expanding the boundary of human knowledge and collaborating with top-class intelligent researchers.

 Thanks for visiting, and I wish you all the best!